dfir-ronin/pathfinder-dfir/README.md

 Pathfinder is a triage companion, not a replacement for full forensic analysis.
 It's built to surface obvious indicators fast — the deep-dive is still on you.

+## Acknowledgments

+Parts of Pathfinder were built with assistance from [Claude Code](https://claude.com/claude-code), used for code review, refactoring, and documentation.

 ## License

 Licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.